yacineMahdid/classroom/Deep Learning Book/README.md

 - Moore-Penrose Pseudoinverse is a way to get somewhat of an inverse even when not possible.
 Using a pseudo-inverse for solving a linear equation give use the solution with minimal euclidean norm.
 - The Trace Operator : this concept gives us the sum of all the diagonal entries of a matrix.
 It's useful to play some identities tricks.
 - The Determinant: equal to the product of all eigenvalues of matrix.
 Absolute value of determinant is a measure of how much multiplication by the matrix expands or contracts space.
 - PCA: Lossy compression of these points.
 PCA is defined by our choice of decoding function.
-PCA constraint the decoding matrix D to be orthogonal in g(c) = Dc.
+PCA constraint the decoding matrix D to be orthogonal in g(c) = Dc and D to have column with unit norm.
+We can spin this as an optimization problem where we want to have c and x have a small L2 norm (squared).
+For the matrix D we can do the same but instead of the L2 norm we use the Frobenius norm. **(Should definetely spend a good deal of time going through the derivation)**

+This chapter was nice, it was concise but it was really well tied together at the end with PCA!
 ## Chapter 3: Probability and Information Theory

 ## Chapter 4: Numerical Computation